 - Poor IT infrastructure: Many financial organisations depend on outdated IT infrastructures with legacy systems to run their business.
 What they don’t realise is that it’s much harder to effectively run vital programs with these resources, not to mention the fact that outdated infrastructures run the risk of vulnerabilities.
 Unfortunately, many financial organisations are reluctant to undergo the necessary hardware and software upgrades needed to bring their organisation’s infrastructure into the modern age.

-70% of the leaders said they were worried about the speed of technology change was a worry.
-However, financial services need to catch up or keep up, with the latest technology to improve efficiencies and lower costs.
+70% of the leaders said they were worried about the speed of technological change was a worry.
+However, financial services need to catch up, or keep up, with the latest technology to improve efficiencies and lower costs.

 The impact of information technology on financial services is undeniable, and it’s only increasing.
 If you want your business to stay in the game and on top of the technological trends in the finance industry, it is important to have a dedicated IT team to champion your technologies and keep you in line with the latest regulations.
 If your in-house IT is bogged down by everyday IT issues, or if you don’t have one, outsourced help is the solution for you.